snipcola/Create-Roblox-TS-Script/README.md

    Once the script has created your project, open it in an IDE, preferably [VSCode](https://code.visualstudio.com).

-   In the VSCode Terminal, you can execute `npm run dev / pnpm dev`.
+   In the VSCode Terminal, you can execute `pnpm dev / npm run dev`.
 Now you can edit files in `src`, and it will compile to `out` when you save.

 3. **Build**